botheredbybees/learnonline.cc/docs/technical/tech_stack.md

 ## Overview Architecture

-LearnOnline.cc uses a modern three-tier architecture:
+LearnOnline.cc uses a lightweight three-tier architecture:

-1. **Frontend**: Vue.js single-page application
+1. **Frontend**: HTML5 + jQuery + Bootstrap static application
 2. **Backend**: FastAPI REST API
 3. **Database**: PostgreSQL relational database

 All components are containerized using Docker for consistent development and deployment environments.
+The frontend is served by Nginx and communicates with the backend via AJAX calls.

 ## Frontend Technologies Explained